 Late (walk in) Registration: Fee above + $20.00 late fee [Total is $80 or $60 total]

-**Goalies will receive a 50% rebate of their tryout registration fee however; full registration must first be paid and a refund will be applied 72 hours after the registration has been processed**
+**Goalies will receive a 50% rebate of their tryout registration fee at the time of registration.**

 The administration of fee collection and registration management is one of the primary reasons.
 In setting fees we have considered what we charged previously (per skate) and what other associations charge (flat fee or per skate) and determined that the fees we set were the best “average” based on the average number of skates (hours on ice) each player skates before being signed to a team.

 Players may be released after the first skate at any given level however, using the assumption that there will be a “next level” team for them to try out for they are guaranteed at least one skate at each level.
 For example, if a player is trying out for the Bantam A team they are guaranteed only one skate at the Bantam A tryout.
 If they are released after the first skate at Bantam A, the tryout fee they have paid entitles them to go to the Bantam BB tryouts and they are guaranteed at least one skate at Bantam BB.

 ‘Last’ teams will not accept walk-ins after the second skate unless approved by the coach.
 Normal walk-in fees apply.

 All Rep players are expected to challenge themselves and to play at the highest level they can.
 In the best interest of the association as a whole and all of its members the intent of this policy is to ensure that we ice the most competitive teams possible throughout our rep program.
 This policy will be strictly enforced.
 Player registration for tryouts will be cross-referenced against previous season’s level of play and will be subject to AAGHA approval.

 Therefore, each player is expected to try out based on the following criteria: